 So here’s what else ended up happening….

-As I just mentioned, my parents decided to come AND also stay in my actual house, which is basically a miracle bc ever since they got their motor home years ago they never travel up here without it and annoyingly they seem to feel like they’re imposing if they’re at my house for more than an hour, so I feel like they always have one foot out the door and never really get a chance to relax and just hang out with us.
+As I just mentioned, my parents decided to come AND also stay in my actual house, which is basically a miracle bc ever since they got their motor home years ago they never travel up here without it and annoyingly they seem to feel like they’re imposing if they’re at my house for more than an hour, so I feel like they always have one foot out the door to get back to the RV and never really get a chance to relax and just hang out with us.

-Then on the Tuesday before Thanksgiving, while I was on the phone with my mom when she called to tell me that her and my dad had just gotten on the road to start their trek up to South Carolina, my sister beeped in on the other line to ask if my invite to her still stood, which of course it did, and that’s when I found out she was already packed up and on the road heading up here with the kids (yay!).
+Then on the Tuesday before Thanksgiving, while I was on the phone with my mom when she called to tell me that her and my dad had just gotten on the road to start their trek up to South Carolina, my sister beeped in on the other line to ask if my invite to her still stood, which of course it did, and that’s when I found out she was already packed up and on the road heading up here with her kids (yay!).
 So basically she was trailing my parents down the interstate.
 I was definitely NOT expecting this.
 We decided we wouldn’t tell my parents so her and the kids’ arrival would be a surprise.:)